Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintC/Us1010/readme.md

 -**BR8**: When we rolback a phase, it closes the phase that was open and the previous phase is put in progress/active.

+-**BR9**: A screening phase in concluded when all applications are verified and notified.

+-**BR10**: A interview phase is concluded when all interviews are done.

+-**BR11**: A analysis phase is concluded when the rank of every application is done.

+-**BR12**: The result phase is concluded when all the candidates are notified of the final result

 ### Interaction between User and System

 -**Interaction1**: The user selects the option to open/close a phase